 Yeasts form a subtype of fungus characterised by clusters of round or oval cells.
 These bud out similar cells from their surface to divide and propagate.
 In some circumstances, they form a chain of cells called a pseudomycelium.

 These affect the outer layers of the skin, the nails and hair.
 The main groups of fungi causing superficial fungal infections are:

 - Yeasts: Candida, including non-albicans candida species, Malassezia, Piedra

 Subcutaneous fungal infections

 These involve the deeper layers of the skin (the dermis, subcutaneous tissue and even bone).
-The causative organisms normally live in the soil living on rotting vegetation.
+The causative organisms live in the soil on rotting vegetation.
 They can get pricked into the skin as a result of an injury but usually stay localised at the site of implantation.
 Deeper skin infections include:

 Systemic fungal infections

 Systemic mycoses may result from breathing in the spores of fungi, which live in the soil or rotting vegetation, or present as an opportunistic disease in immunocompromised individuals.